How to create a STAND OUT onboarding process

 Here are some tips to create an exceptional onboarding process.

 You’ve sent your offer and received the new starter’s letter of acceptance… it goes quiet from there.
 This is mistake number one.

-Keep in touch with them until their first day, otherwise, they are going to feel a great sense of anxiety before their start date as they will have no clue of what to expect.
+Keep in touch with them until their first day.
+If you don’t, they are going to feel a great sense of anxiety before their start date as they will have no clue of what to expect.
 This doesn’t need to be frequent emails but perhaps one per week if they don’t start for a month.
 The emails could include:

 - What to expect in the first week